Clarison/Snow-git/README.md

 ## Contributing

 Contributions to Snow-git are welcome!
-Whether you find a bug, have a feature request, or want to contribute code or documentation, please refer to our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get involved.
+Whether you find a bug, have a feature request, or want to contribute code or documentation, please email me on clarisondsilva23@gmail.com for details on how to get involved.

 This consolidated README file includes all the essential information for your project in a single document.
 Please replace the placeholders and customize it further based on your project's specific needs and design preferences.